 3. "Patient in tribulation."
 The evils of which we have been speaking, are moral either in their own nature, or in their operation.
-As they are contrary to the fruits of faith, we do not find them introduced, as present, with the worshipper, in any of the songs of Zion.
-The evils which we notice under the head of tribulation are natural, and their presence implies nothing contrary to the most lively workings of the principle of Faith.
+As they are contrary to the fruits of faith, we do not find them introduced, as present, with the worshipper, in any of the Songs of Zion.
+The evils which we notice under the head of tribulation are natural, and their presence implies nothing contrary to the most lively workings, of the principle of Faith.
 Where faith exists, "tribulation worketh patience, and patience experience, and experience hope."
-And if the Book of Psalms embrace nothing but the effusions of faith, we may expect to find patience experience, and the assurance of hope that never makes ashamed, exemplified in the midst of the sharpest outward afflictions.
-When we read, our expectations are not disappointed .- The language which the Psalms hold when presenting the afflicted state of God's people, is uniformly of the following character.
-Ps. xi.
-1. "In the Lord put I my trust: how say ye to my soul, flee as a bird to your mountain?" xxv.
-17-20.
-"The troubles of my heart are enlarged: O bring thou me out of my distresses.
+And if the Book of Psalms embrace nothing but the effusions of faith, we may expect to find patience, experience, and the assurance of hope that never makes ashamed, exemplified in the midst of the sharpest outward afflictions.
+When we read, our expectations are not disappointed.
+The language which the Psalms hold when presenting the afflicted state of God's people, is uniformly of the following character.
+"In the Lord put I my trust: how say ye to my soul, flee as a bird to your mountain ?"
+"The troubles of my heart are enlarged : O bring thou me out of my distresses.
 Look upon mine affliction and my pain, and forgive all my sins.
-Consider mine enemies; for they are many; and they hate me with cruel hatred.
-O keep my soul, and deliver me: let me not be ashamed; for I put my trust in thee."
-Observe (1) he traces all his afflctions to their proper source-his sin, and thus teaches us his resignation.
-"Wherefore doth a living man complain, a man for the punishment of his sins."-(2) His faith is im-plied in his importunate supplication for deliverance from the cause and the effect,-sin and sorrow, and is expressed in the argument by which he urges his petition.
-"For I put my trust in thee." xliv.
-13-17.
+Consider mine enemies, for they are many; and they hate me with cruel hatred.
+O keep my soul, and deliver me; let me not be ashamed; for I put my trust in thee."(1) Observe (first), he traces all his afflictions to their proper source-his sin, and thus teaches us his resignation.
+"Wherefore doth a living man complain, a man for the punishment of his sins."
+(Second) His faith is implied in his importunate supplication for deliverance from the cause and the effect-sin and sorrow, and is expressed in the argument by which he urges his petition.
+"For I put my trust in thee."
 "Thou makest us a reproach to our neighbors, a scorn and a derision to them that are round about us.
-Thou makest us a byword among the heathen, a shaking of the head among the people .--- All this is come upon us; yet we have not forgotten thee, neither have we dealt falsely in thy covenant." cxlii.
-2-5.
-"I poured out my complaint before him; I shewed before him my trouble .- When my spirit was overwhelmed within me, then thou knewest my path.
-In the way wherein I walked have they privily laid a snare for me.
-I looked on my right hand, and beheld, but there was no man that would know me : refuge failed me; no man cared for my soul.
-I cried unto thee, O Lord: I said, Thou art my refuge and my portion in the land of the living."
+Thou makest us a byword among the heathen, a shaking of the head among the people.
+All this is come upon us; yet we have not forgotten thee, neither have we dealt falsely in thy covenant."
+"I poured out my complaint before